QIU023/Raft_DisFileSys/README.md

 # A Hash-based Distributed File System with Raft Consensus Algorithm

+This is a block-hash and gRPC based cloud file server, can synchronize and control the version of files with multiple clients concurrently updating; multiple block servers with consistent hashing; \textbf{Raft} protocol to achieve cluster fault tolerance, using \textbf{channels, goroutine, mutex locks, and RPC context} to control the behaviors of leader/follower/candidate, correctly \textbf{serves client requests, replicates logs and runs leader election} in various cluster crashed scenarios.

 1. generate the protobuf
 ```console
 protoc --proto_path=. --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative pkg/surfstore/SurfStore.proto